Edgar-Donk/edgar-donk.github.io/README.md

 We are now in a position to change the colour and size of any widget, but whenever the state changes our widget will revert to a style inherited from the theme being used, so the interaction of states and style will be our next topic.

+## 03 Linking Style with State

+Every widget exists with a dynamic state that for some widgets can be directly changed by the user's actions, such as moving the mouse over the widget, or by selecting or pressing the widget.
+To assist the user the widget changes in colour, relief and/or size.
+This positive feedback assists in enhancing the user's experience.
+Other states are changed through the program.
+States are a fundamental part of styles and themes.
+Check out the table /tables/03states.md if you need to refresh your memory.

+Some widgets, such as Frame would hardly ever need a state other than the normal state, others such as Button only really are useful if they have different states.
+In order to help clarify when programming with states I will refer to the "normal" state even though it is not directly referenced, it is implicitly the state we have used when making simple changes.
+It is the unnamed state